New Paseo Marítimo: Palma celebrates opening with solidarity run for Projecte Home

 Join, register, arrive

 Participation is open to all who wish to run.
-Registrations are made online; the official final day for registrations is the evening of November 14.
+Registrations are made on the event page; the official final day for registrations is the evening of November 14.
 The organizers ask for prior registration so that bib numbers and timing can run smoothly.
 Entry fees and donations will be partly passed on to Projecte Home – a local organization that supports and integrates people with addiction problems.

 If you come from Palma or are visiting: pack a light jacket for the morning hours; the November sea wind bites.
 Also expect somewhat more traffic around the harbor that Sunday.
 Being early pays off not only for a good parking spot but also for the light: when the sun glances across the ship masts, it creates that special harbor atmosphere many of us have missed.